connectrpc/connectrpc.com/docs/cors.md

 ## Actual response

-Here is what an actual response might look like, after a successful preflight
+Here is what an actual response will look like, after a successful preflight
 request:

 ```